Moral agency: Artificial moral agents

 Discussions of artificial moral agency center around a few main ideas.
 The first discussion is on whether it is possible for an artificial system to be a moral agent - see artificial systems and moral responsibility.

 The second discussion concerns efforts to construct machines with ethically-significant behaviors - see machine ethics.

-Finally, there is debate about if robots should be constructed as moral agents.
-The proper distinction between these idea has itself been a key point of debate.
+Finally, there is debate about whether robots should be constructed as moral agents.

-Research has shown that humans do perceive robots as having varying degrees of moral agency, and those perceptions can manifest in two forms: (1) ideas about a robot’s moral capacity (the ability to be/do good or bad) and (2) ideas about its (in)dependence on programming (where high dependency equates to low agency).
-Robots are held more responsible for their (im)moral behaviors than are humans.
+Research has shown that humans do perceive robots as having varying degrees of moral agency.
+These perceptions can manifest in two distinct ways: 1. ideas about a robot’s moral capacity (the ability to be/do good or bad) and 2. ideas about its dependence or independence on programming (where high dependency equates to low agency).

+Research suggests that the moral judgment of an action may not depend on whether the agent is a human or a robot.
+However, robots are rarely given credit for acting well, and must behave more consistently well to be trusted.

+Creating a robot or "social machine" capable of understanding moral judgments as moral judgments and not through proxies (which is how AI systems are trained to align with human values/moral/ethical codes) does not seem likely soon.
+However, a machine with those capabilities could be potentially created in the future.